dbasu-umass/Logic-of-Capital/README.md

 Chapter 5 (Components of Surplus Value, India: Figure 5.8): (a) surplus-india.R (R code), (b) asi-data.xlsx (data set with description of variables)

+Chapter 7 (Value-Price calculations using the Standard Interpretation and the New Interpretation): (a) value-price.R